ripples/Present/README.md

 ### The `.env` file

- In order to make deployment easy, a `.env` file must be created in the root of `lv-client2` in order know what ports to use for the Proxy.
+ In order to make deployment easy, a `.env` file must be created in the root of `Present` in order know what ports to use for the Proxy.
 The following is an example of one in use at [UMass Amherst](umass.edu).
 ```
 PRODUCTION=true
-PATH_TO_BUILD="/home/user/lv-client2/client/build/"
+PATH_TO_BUILD="/home/user/Present/client/build/"
 SERVER_PATH=present.cs.umass.edu
 SERVER_PORT=3001
 PRESENT_PATH=present.cs.umass.edu